softworkz/embyuserwiki/Users.md

 ![](images/server/users10.png)

 Click Configure Password.
-You will then be taken to the user-facing side of the web interface where you can change or the password.
+You will then be taken to the user-facing side of the web interface where you can change or reset the password.

 ![](images/server/users11.png)